 LabKey Biologics includes a classification engine that can identify, predict, and calculate various characteristics of registered molecules.
 This saves protein engineers valuable time manually assigning classifications.

 The system automatically detects many regions and features of protein sequences including leader sequences, variable regions, constant regions, and CDRs.
-LabKey Biologics can also be trained to recognize additional sequence classifications, for example, by registering a leader sequences as a “Leader” within the system, it will recognize future leader sequences that match it.
+LabKey Biologics can also be trained to recognize additional sequence classifications, for example, by registering a leader sequence as a “Leader” within the system, it will recognize future leader sequences that match it.

 LabKey Biologics can also recognize heavy chains and light chains and predict their type, based on the amino acid sequence of a registered protein, as well as the isotype of the overall antibody.